Gabriella439/nixos-in-production/manuscript/Setup.md

 - `--nix-extra-conf-file`

-  This provides a hook you can use to extend the `nix.conf` if you want to make sure that all users within you organization share the same settings.
+  This lets you extend the `nix.conf` if you want to make sure that all users within your organization share the same settings.

 - `--no-channel-add`

   You can (and should) enable this option within a professional organization to disable the preinstallation of any channels.

-These two options are crucial because we are going to use them to disable the use of channels and replace them with the use of flakes.
+These two options are crucial because we are going to use them to systematically replace channels with flakes.

 {blurb, class: warning}
 Channels are a trap and I treat them as a legacy Nix feature poorly suited for professional development, despite how ingrained they are in the Nix ecosystem.